-Being in a relationship means constantly negotiating between yours and your partner's needs, desires and expectations.
-Those may change or evolve within time, new events and transitions might lead to disagreements, fights, feelings of disconnection, inability to communicate and even affairs.
+Being in a relationship means constantly negotiating between your and your partner's needs, desires, and expectations.
+Those may change (within time, new events and transitions), leading to disagreements, fights, feelings of disconnection, inability to communicate, and even affairs.

-If you and your partner are experiencing difficulties, the help of a psychotherapist may improve communication, helping you to talk and listen to each other in a positive, caring, and productive way.
+If you and your partner are experiencing difficulties, therapy may improve communication, helping you to talk and listen to each other in a positive, carrying and productive way.
 In my experience, relationships can get reenergised and flourish once open communication channels are established.

-Similarly to individual psychotherapy, during the first few sessions, we will be getting a better sense of what is going on by exploring your relationship history as well as the current issues you may be facing.
+Similarly to individual counselling, during the first few sessions we will be getting a better sense of what is going on by exploring your relationship history as well as the current issues.
 From there, I will be able to make recommendations on how to move forward.

 Yes!
 The focus of our work is your relationship and you both need to be present at the sessions.
-It is also important that your therapist is committed equally to both partners, so no secrets can be maintained between one of you and your therapist.
 This guarantees that you both will be equally listened to.